bemcho/WebSocketSensorsEcho/README.md

-Sends sensors data as json to hard coded server url from Azure Iot DevKit device
+#Sends sensors data as json to hard coded server url from Azure Iot DevKit device

+## in julia
+> ]
+> add HTTP,JSON,Plots
+> backspace to return

 example julia start web socket, the important is to return the: Sec-WebSocket-Accept header with used value